sophiecosgrove/Dark/README.md

 The should have criteria was also met - Relations between family members, what years they existed in, characteristics, alive yes or no. This means that the information on the website is meaningful and will aid the user in understanding the plot of the show.
 The could have criteria was not met as it was beyond the criteria for the project. - A years table.
 The wont have criteria was also not met as it was beyond the criteria for the project - images of the characters at different stages of their lives.
+## Feature Branching
+I used a development branch to create changes to the code, and a master branch to create the root of the project with the relevant documentation, images and readme.
+At the end of the project I merged the development branch into the master branch.

 # Future improvements
-I could add photographs and these would help identification of the characters and also improve the experience of using the website.
+* I could add photographs and these would help identification of the characters and also improve the experience of using the website.
 A more detailed and graphically relevant time line would show events and their implications in a more structured and meaningful way.
 The show follows a very complicated plot, so a page for plot theories and latest developments in the plot would be useful and it would also allow for a more enjoyable experience of the website if users could exchange and contribute their own theories.
 As for the character fields that were omitted, in the future I could have a character profile that appears when the individual character is selected from the characters page.
 Here the details could be added by the admin so that it doesn't affect the users experience of the site but provides much more information.
+* It is also important to have more integration testing and automate this through Jenkins.
+If it was not for time constraints I would have implemented Selenium properly for effective automated testing.
+* In addition, although my test coverage is high, at 99%, it would be better to have it complete at 100%.

 # Acknowledgements
 Thanks to the QA training team and my group for their support.